 Our flying field provides our members with a safe environment to conduct radio control flight operations.
-The field consists of a 400-foot grass runway with associated grass-covered areas to taxi, perform maintenance, and safely observe flight operations.
+The field consists of a 400-foot by 75-foot grass runway, oriented North to South, and associated grass-covered areas to taxi, perform maintenance, park vehicles, and safely observe flight operations.

 Flying Field Location

 The club's flying field is located adjacent to the skeet range area within the Outer Banks Gun Club at 1521 Link Road, 1½ miles south of the intersection of U.S. Highways 64 and 264 in Manns Harbor, North Carolina.
 A fully interactive satellite map displaying the precise location of our flying field is provided below, along with a link to obtain driving directions.